claby2/gol/DOCUMENTATION.md

 The method takes an additional but optional argument `copy_board_to_buffer`.
 This is of type bool which defaults to true.
 If this argument is set to false, the board will not be copied to the buffer board where the counting is executed.

-### board.nextStep(rule_string) <a name = "nextStep"></a>
+### board.nextStep() <a name = "nextStep"></a>

 Iterate to next time step.

 This method iterates the board by a time step.
-It calls the `countNeighbors*` methods for each cell and assigns it a value which is dependent on the given rule string.
+It calls the `countNeighbors*` methods for each cell and assigns it a value which is dependent on the rule string.

-The `rule_string` parameter specifies the rule string in [B/S notation](https://www.conwaylife.com/wiki/Rulestring#B.2FS_notation).
-For example, the rule string for Conway's Game of Life is `B3/S23`.
-The `rule_string` argument should be a string.

-After this method is called, the values of the board will be updated.
+After this method is called the values of the board will be updated.

 #### Example of board.nextStep(rule_string)
 Here is a program which prints and steps 4 times: